DiogoQueimado/LinuxSetupDQ/README.md

 # linuxsetup<br>
 Welcome to my linux setup<br>

-This will, at the moment Oct 10 2020, do the following things:<br>
 1 - Apply all to do updates. <br>
 2 - install all default apps which are:<br>
     - Skype<br>